aicuramedical/covidmutants/README.md

 ## How to use this repository?

 This repository hosts the scripts and tools created for research.
-Please feel free to modify the scripts, please remember to credit the creators!
+Please feel free to modify the scripts, please remember to credit the authors.

 ## Prepare a docker